-When I was pregnant with my first baby, the talk in all of the online forums I was in was about how to do Baby Led Weaning.
+When I was pregnant with my first baby, the talk in all of the online forums I was in was about how to do Baby Led Weaning first foods.

 I had no idea what it meant but it was such a buzz phrase!

 After a little online research, I found out about Gill Rapley and bought her book about how to do baby led weaning – you can grab it here (affiliate link).

 Rapley had coined the phrase ‘baby led weaning’.
 The concept being that instead of giving your baby mashed up fruit and vegetables or other purees and spoon feeding them, you go straight on to them eating ‘proper’ food and learning to feed themselves.